StarTalk Radio - Cosmic Queries– Multiverse Madness with Max Tegmark

 Toke break.

-that I find the weirdest.
+the weirdest.

-This is one of the weirdest things
+This is one of the weirdest things I believe to be true.

-And if Max finds it weird,
+And if Max finds it weird, brace yourself.

 It is actually impossible.

-of general relativity, possible to take a little piece of space just finite and inside of there
+It is, according to Einstein's theory of general relativity possible to take a little piece of space, just finite, and inside of there make an infinite

-up with this most popular theory we have so far for what put the bang into our Big Bang, right, and made this expanding universe of ours, starting with something tinier than an atom.
+most popular theory we have so far for what put the bang into our Big Bang, right?

 It's very, very big.

-it feels infinite.
+space which when you live in it feels infinite.

 That's a level one multiverse for you in there.

-So it has room for infinitely many of our universes,
+So it has room for infinitely many of our universes.

-but you can have infinitely many of those within there.
+But you can have infinitely many of those within there.

-of infinitely large universes in a finite universe.
+So you can have an infinite number of infinitely large universes in a finite universe.

 Basically, that's why it feels so utterly weird.
-And the way that

-general relativity kind of pulls this trick is because
+And the way that general relativity kind of pulls

-even though it was a finite volume of space,
+was a finite volume of space, it has an infinite amount

-it has an infinite amount of future time to play with, and it keeps
+of future time to play with.

-stretching the space.
-And then general relativity has this funny thing where it can kind of
+And then general relativity has this funny thing

-mix up space and time
+where it can kind of mix up space and time

-so that for someone who lives inside this,
+so that for someone who lives inside this, what they consider to be space was something

-a little bit of time.
+that you might have considered a little bit of time.

-And I don't want to get too nerdy about this,
+And I don't want to get too nerdy about this, but you know, Einstein told us that what really

 Only now are you saying you don't want to get too nerdy?

-It's only just occurred to you now?
+It's only just occurred to you now.

 I think I already blew it.